Call for Training Projects for 2024 and Educational Leave (CPP)

 CHIMAES-L1 (Chemistry Self-Assessment and Support – L1) – Part 3:

-Project leader: HENN François
+Project leader: François Henn

 Component: Faculty of Science

-AI generators of numerical codes in physics:
+AI generating digital codes in physics:

 Project leader: WOZNIAK Hervé